Last updated: April 6, 2026

 • Revenge trading (trying to “get back” at the market) leads to impulsive, high-risk trades.

-For example, fear might cause a trader to exit a profitable position as soon as it goes up slightly, missing their planned target.
-Conversely, greed might cause that same trader to hold a losing trade far too long, hoping it will turn around.
+For example, fear might cause a trader to exit a profitable position as soon as it goes up slightly.
+Conversely, loss aversion and false hope might cause that same trader to hold a losing trade far too long.
 This action turns a small, manageable loss into a major one.

 2. What Is the Psychology Behind Trading Decisions?